dailymuse/mithril-coat/README.md

 # About Mithril Coat
-Mithril Coat is a minimalistic frontend web framework that builds on [Mithril](https://github.com/lhorie/mithril).
-Mithril Coat provides two tools that are meant to be used in conjuction with each other.
+Mithril Coat is a minimalistic frontend web framework that builds on [Mithril](https://github.com/lhorie/Mithril).
+Mithril Coat provides two tools that are meant to be used in conjunction with each other.

 * A lightweight library around Mithril that provides code structure and a flux like architecture using [pubsub-js](https://github.com/mroderick/PubSubJS).
-* A templating language that uses HTML tags that compiles to mithril templates.
+* A templating language that uses HTML tags that compiles to Mithril templates.

-Mithril Coat requires jQuery and is expected to be used in conjuction with Browserify (we provide a browserify plugin, [Coatify](https://github.com/dailymuse/coatify) to require mithril coat templates via Browserify).
+Mithril Coat requires jQuery and is expected to be used in conjunction with Browserify (we provide a browserify plugin, [Coatify](https://github.com/dailymuse/coatify) to require Mithril Coat templates via Browserify).

-NOTE: the documentation assumes a familiarity with mithril and terminology surrounding mithril.
+NOTE: the documentation assumes a familiarity with Mithril and terminology surrounding Mithril.

 ## Install
-To install the front-end package via bower `bower install mithril-coat`.
+To install the front-end package via bower `bower install Mithril-coat`.

-To install the template compiler `npm install mithril-coat -g`.
+To install the template compiler `npm install Mithril-coat -g`.

 ## Mithril Coat
 Mithril Coat is composed of three primary objects (View, Controllers, and Models) as well as some utility functions.
-Views use Model properties to correctly display the correct html through a mithril coat template.
-Views also listen for dom events and using mithril coat's global pubsub system, publish that a dom interaction has occcured.
+Views use Model properties to correctly display the correct html through a Mithril Coat template.
+Views also listen for dom events and using Mithril Coat's global pubsub system, publish that a dom interaction has occcured.
 Controllers can listen to specific events that the views publish and determine whether a model should be manipulated and whether an autoredraw should occur.
-This allows mithril coat to have a flux like architecture and allows for Mithril Coat to have "stateless" controllers (since controllers just need to know they are manipulating a model, but not which specific model).
+This allows Mithril Coat to have a flux like architecture and allows for Mithril Coat to have "stateless" controllers (since controllers just need to know they are manipulating a model, but not which specific model).

-Mithril coat also provides some utility functions for routing and initializing mithril components.
+Mithril Coat also provides some utility functions for routing and initializing Mithril components.

 Here are a few notions around Mithril Coat:
 * Views should never manipulate Models
 * Models should only be manipulated by Controllers
 * Views should not call methods on Controllers and vice versa
-* Views and Controllers should interact via mithril coat's pubsub system
+* Views and Controllers should interact via Mithril Coat's pubsub system
 * Mithril autoredraw function should only be called from a Controller

 NOTE: Views, Controller, and Models all follow prototypical inheritance.
 They all accept an object when initialized.
 All key, values of that object will be bound as properties of that Object.

 ## Views
 Mithril Coat Views are very similar to [Backbone](http://backbonejs.org/) and provide a very simple interface to work with dom events.
-Mithril coat has a notion of 2 different types of views:
+Mithril Coat has a notion of 2 different types of views:

 1. Base Views - coat.View
 2. Templated Views - coat.TemplatedView